Construction of a embankment on the banks of the Mayur River in the town of Khulna in south-western Bangladesh

 A road in the Caribbean nation of St Lucia was washed away after heavy rain.

 Adaptation of lifestyles and economies to the impacts of global warming is enshrined as a key objective in the Paris Agreement (External link) alongside climate change mitigation.
-However, it is especially the poorest people and countries in particularly vulnerable situations that lack the financial resources and capacities to implement urgently needed changes for better resilience on their own.
-As a result, climate change is reversing development gains in many parts of the world and thwarting opportunities for development in the future.
+In addition, the international community adopted the UAE Framework for Global Climate Resilience in 2023, which lays down global priority areas for action in which countries want to increase their cooperation.
+However, it is especially the people and countries in particularly vulnerable situations that lack the financial resources and capacities to implement urgently needed changes for better resilience on their own.

-Industrialised countries such as Germany have pledged to support climate change adaptation in the developing countries and emerging economies, for example by providing funding or through knowledge and technology transfer.
+Industrialised countries such as Germany have pledged to support climate change adaptation in the developing countries and emerging economies, for example by providing funding and through knowledge and technology transfer.

-At international level and through bilateral and regional cooperation, Germany is working to build the resilience of communities, habitats, ecosystems and economies to climate change impacts in order to prevent loss and damage.
+At international level and through bilateral and regional cooperation, Germany is working to build the resilience of communities, habitats, ecosystems and economic systems to climate change impacts in order to prevent suffering, loss and damage.

 The BMZ is involved in a diverse range of activities:

-• Comprehensive climate risk management: analysing and assessing climate risks, producing climate risk analyses and climate risk profiles for selected countries, developing and implementing appropriate strategies and measures
+• Comprehensive climate risk management: analysing and assessing climate risks and assisting experts in selected countries in producing climate risk analyses and climate risk profiles and in developing and implementing appropriate strategies and measures

-• Strengthening a conducive environment: fostering progress on adaptation planning, building the capacity of public authorities and scientific institutions, integrating knowledge and capital from private sources
+• Strengthening a conducive environment: supporting adaptation planning, building the capacity of public authorities and scientific institutions, integrating knowledge and capital from private sources

-• Food security: creating low-carbon, resilient agricultural and food systems in order to safeguard food availability and access at local, regional and global level
+• Food security: fostering low-carbon, resilient agricultural and food systems in order to safeguard food availability and access at local, regional and global level

 • Water security: reducing water losses, promoting water reuse and storage, protecting and renewing groundwater resources, developing water use plans

-• Infrastructure: establishing critical infrastructure that can withstand extreme weather events and slow-onset climatic and environmental changes, promoting climate-resilient urban planning
+• Infrastructure: establishing resilient infrastructures that can withstand extreme weather events and slow-onset climatic and environmental changes, promoting climate-resilient urban planning

-• Climate and Development Partnerships: working together with selected partner countries in order to link the goals of climate neutrality, climate resilience, economic development and social justice (green and just transition)
+• Climate and Development Partnerships: working together with selected partner countries in order to link the goals of climate neutrality, climate resilience, economic transformation and social justice (green and just transition)

 • Ownership: promoting key initiatives by the developing countries and emerging economies, for example the Vulnerable Twenty (External link) (V20) Group, Africa Adaptation Initiative (External link) (AAI), Coalition for Disaster Resilient Infrastructure (External link) (CDRI)